-Document type: from the European Commission to Question E-004785/2025
+Document type: answer from the European Commission to Question E-004785/2025

-What does the Commission plan to do regarding:
+What plans does the Commission have concerning:

-3. banning the transport of unweaned animals?
+3. Banning the transport of unweaned animals?

-The Commission will continue to use the tools at its disposal to ensure full compliance with this requirement.
-This includes closely monitoring the efforts made by the Irish authorities to address the identified shortcomings and fully comply with Regulation (EC) No 1/2005.
-The information provided by the authorities demonstrates the efforts made to develop an automated feeding system for calves during ferry crossings.
+The Commission will continue working with the tools at its disposal to ensure full enforcement of this requirement.
+These include the close monitoring of efforts by the Irish authorities to address the identified shortcomings and achieve full compliance with Regulation (EC) No 1/2005.

 [1] Audit Number: 2022 — 7503: https://ec.europa.eu/food/audits-analysis/audit-report/details/4700.